 Prostate cancer is cancer of the glandular cells of the prostate gland.
-The prostate gland is part of the male reproductive system, which includes the penis, prostate, and the testicles and surrounds the neck of the bladder and urethra.
+The prostate gland is part of the male reproductive system, which includes the penis, prostate, and testicles and surrounds the neck of the bladder and urethra.
 Glandular cells of the prostate contribute secretions to the seminal fluid that nourishes and transports the sperm.
 Ninety-nine percent of prostate cancers develop from these glandular cells.
 Cancer originating in the glandular cells is termed 'adenocarcinoma'.

-The urethra, a narrow tube which runs through the length of the penis and prostate, carries both urine and semen out of the body.
-(Figure 1).
+The urethra, a narrow tube which runs through the length of the penis and prostate, carries both urine and semen out of the body (Figure 1).
 The rectum or the lower end of the bowel lies just behind the prostate and the bladder.
 Sitting directly above the prostate are two small glands called the seminal vesicles, which secrete substances that contribute significantly to the seminal fluid.
 Nerves run on either side of the prostate gland that controls the erectile function of the penis.
-A healthy prostate is similar to the size of a walnut.
+A healthy prostate is similar in size to that of a walnut.
 As males age, the gland tends to grow in size.
 This can cause the urethra to narrow and decrease urine flow.
 Figure 1.
 Male Reproductive Tract

 Prostate cancer usually occurs in older males.
-It is the leading cause of cancer among males in the U.S., across all races.
+It is the leading cause of cancer incidence among males in the U.S., across all races.
 It is also the second most common cause of death due to cancer in the U.S. among black and white males.
-In Georgia, prostate cancer is also the leading cause of cancer incidence and the second most common cause of cancer death among males.
-The Georgia Comprehensive Cancer Registry estimates that over 5,500 new cases of prostate cancer will be diagnosed in 2009 and about 730 Georgians will die from this disease.
+In Georgia, prostate cancer is the leading cause of cancer incidence and the second most common cause of cancer death among males.
+The Georgia Comprehensive Cancer Registry estimates that nearly 7,000 new cases of prostate cancer were diagnosed in 2010 and over 800 Georgians died from this disease.